nasa/oceandata-notebooks/book/notebooks/oci/oci_project_and_format.md

 ### 2.1.
 2D Variables - Vegetation Indices

-All of PACE's L2 data are still in the instrument swath - in other words, they are not projected to any sort of regular grid, which makes comparing between satellites, or even between two PACE granules in the same location, difficult.
+All of PACE OCI's L2 data are still in the instrument swath - in other words, they are not projected to any sort of regular grid, which makes comparing between satellites, or even between two PACE OCI granules in the same location, difficult.
 However, each pixel is geolocated (i.e., has an associated latitude and longitude), meaning we can reproject our data onto a grid to make working with it more intuitive.

 As mentioned above, we're working with two data products in this tutorial.
 We'll open both as `xarray` datatrees and display their different dimensional architecture: